 - The past five years of facility inspection and enforcement data (from the date of extraction from the source database) are presented.

 - The past three years of facility compliance data are presented as quarters of compliance (three-month periods) based on the federal fiscal year.

-- EPA formal enforcement action data from ICIS are available from 2002 to present.
+- All years of EPA formal enforcement action data from ICIS are available via the EPA Enforcement Case Search.

 - Additional years of data are available in the ECHO Downloads.

 - ECHO data represent “snapshots” of the original source databases and reflect the data as they existed when the data were extracted.

 - Although data are routinely updated, a lag time exists (anywhere from a week up to three months) between when data are entered into the source database and when they appear in ECHO.

 ECHO presents data as-reported to the original source databases.
 Data contained in EPA national databases generally are more complete for larger facilities.
 When conducting analyses, understand that the types of facilities that tend to have more complete data are described differently in each source database: